-Getting a doula is one of the best decisions you can make for your birth – and that shouldn’t have to change because of Covid-19.
+Having the support of a birth doula is one of the best decisions you can make for your birth.
+That shouldn’t have to change because of Covid-19.

-As of June 2020, I am offering virtual birth doula support in the Round Rock & Austin, Texas area!
+As of this Summer, I am offering in-person doula support in the Austin, Texas area!

 Why a virtual birth doula?
-Because in these uncertain times, it’s more important than ever to have the unwavering and calm presence of someone who’s educated in childbirth, and has supported many families in their transition from partners to parenthood.
+Because in these uncertain times, it’s more important than ever to have the unwavering and calm presence of someone who’s educated in childbirth.
+As a birth doula, I have supported many families in their transition from partners to parenthood.

 - Talk about all things birthy with you!
-I will help you find answers to your carseat and nursing bra questions, tell you about the best ways to get rid of heartburn, and (if you’re local!)
+I will help you with car seat questions and nursing bra questions, tell you about the best ways to get rid of heartburn, and (if you’re local!)
 I’ll even recommend other Austin-based professionals to meet all your needs.

-- Help you determine whether you’re really in labor, and what course of action to take when you’re feeling nervous, uncomfortable, or overwhelmed
+- Help you determine whether you’re really in labor, and what to do when you’re feeling nervous, uncomfortable, or overwhelmed

-- Teach and guide you and your partner through pain coping techniques during pregnancy, and remind you of how to use them when you really need them
+- Teach and guide you and your partner through pain coping techniques, and remind you of how to use them when you really need them

 - Provide informational support and levelheaded guidance as your labor progresses

-You’ll also gain access to my digital childbirth education materials, and my Conscious Pregnancy Workbook as part of your virtual support package,
+You’ll also gain access to my Conscious Pregnancy Workbook as part of your virtual support package.

 - A doula doesn’t do clinical tasks like cervical checks or blood draws, which differs from your primary care provider.

-- A doula is beneficial even if you’re birthing with a midwife, because they fulfull different roles.
+- A doula is beneficial even if you’re birthing with a midwife, because they fulfill different roles.

-Having a doula present at your birth is really only a part of the benefit – it’s the RELATIONSHIP that really makes all the difference.
+Having a doula present at your birth is only part of the benefit – it’s the RELATIONSHIP that makes all the difference.

-Consistent and caring prenatal support, customized classes, creating your birth plan with an educated birth professional…these are all invaluable benefits of hiring a doula, whether that’s in-person or with virtual birth doula support.
+We offer consistent and caring prenatal support, customized classes, creating your birth plan with an educated birth professional.
+These are all invaluable benefits of hiring a birth doula, whether that’s in-person or with virtual birth doula support.

 But, what about partners?
 How does a doula help them?

-No way!
 A great doula helps you and your partner communicate more clearly, and helps to bring you closer together!
-Doulas teach coping techniques that work for both of you, and help you have a better understanding of what to expect when labor begins.
+Doulas teach coping techniques that work for both of you.
+We help you have a better understanding of what to expect when labor begins.

 Partners can’t reasonably be expected to learn everything about birth in less than nine months.
 During labor, they are often tired too, as well as concerned about your and baby.
 Doulas help partners to support their partners more effectively.
 Doulas are also there to take over when partners need to rest, eat, or sleep.

-Some partners prefer to be very hands-on and involved, and other partners may need to step out periodically to regroup.
+Some partners prefer to be very hands-on and involved.
+Other partners may need to step out periodically to regroup.
 Either way can be okay.
-Doulas have a knack for “reading the room” and will discreetly step back to allow the birthing parent and their partner to connect more intimately if that’s what they prefer.
+Doulas have a knack for “reading the room” and will discreetly step back to allow the birthing parent and their partner to connect more intimately.